Olaolu22/Lagos-Traffic-Predictor/ReadMe.md

 #  Lagos Traffic Congestion Predictor
+[Click here](https://lagos-traffic.streamlit.app) to access the app

+Or copy this link, and open in another page: https://lagos-traffic.streamlit.app
 ## Overview

 As a resident of Lagos, Nigeria's bustling economic hub, I and quite a number of other people have often found ourselves stuck in traffic, wasting time and fuel.
 Recognising the effect on traffic congestion on productivity, safety, and overall quality of life, I decided to leverage the skills i've garnered so far to try and solve this problem.